 Moving forward, DKM will also manage Discovery’s joint-venture agreements for kids productions, including redknot—a newly branded JV originally launched in 2017 by Corus Entertainment-owned Nelvana (Babar, Mysticons) and Discovery Communications to create a new pipeline of children’s content for international delivery.
 Operating independently of Corus, Discovery and Nelvana’s other services, the Toronto, Canada-based venture also acquires IP rights to brands, characters and concepts from Nelvana and Discovery for future development and production.

-redknot’s first two greenlights heading into production are 52 x 11-minute animated preschool series Dog & Pony Show and Agent Blinky: Pets of the Universe.
+redknot’s first two greenlights heading into production are 52 x 11-minute animated preschool series Dog & Pony Show and Agent Binky: Pets of the Universe.
 Dog & Pony Show is a redknot production created by Little Airplane Productions founder and CEO Josh Selig and produced by former Spin Master senior director of production Patricia Burns, the joint venture’s newly-hired executive manager and supervising producer.
-Agent Blinky is based on a series of Kids Can Press graphic novels written and illustrated by Ashley Spires.
+Agent Binky is based on a series of Kids Can Press graphic novels written and illustrated by Ashley Spires.
 Both series will air on Discovery Kids Latin America and Treehouse Canada.

 “redknot has been a very active partnership,” says Lightcap, who sits on the joint venture’s board alongside Nelvana president Scott Dyer.
 “Getting our first shows produced and ready for market has actually gone quite quickly.”